tpatki/resource_module_strawman/README.md

 ### Example GRUG Files
-Example GRUG files can be found in `conf/` directory. `medium-1subsystem-coarse.graphml` shows how one can model a resource graph in a highly coarse manner with no additional subsystem-based organization. `mini-5subsystems-fine.graphml` shows one way to model a fairly complex resource graph with five distinct subsystems to support matchers of various types.
+Example GRUG files can be found in `conf/` directory. `medium-1subsystem-coarse.graphml` shows how one can model a resource graph in a highly coarse manner with no additional subsystem-based organization. `mini-5subsystems-fine.graphml` shows one way to model a fairly complex resource graph with five distinct subsystems to support the matchers of various types.

 ### GRUG Visualizer